-Phase 2B drilling and seismic survey activities are anticipated to occur between September 16, 2020, and January 31, 2021.
+Phase 2B geotechnical investigations are anticipated to be completed between September 16, 2020 and January 31, 2021; however, if activities cannot be completed during this time, an additional season may be required, with activities occurring between September 16, 2021, and January 31, 2022.
 Because it poses minimal potential disruption to highway traffic, work would be conducted during the day.
 If needed, drilling time restrictions would be observed at certain locations to minimize potential disturbance to nearby resources.